The Bug Pamphlet

 “Yes?” she responds, the feeling returning to her body quickly.

-“How much would you bet that I could kill this meat-bag by simply punching next to her, I would imagine the force of the displaced air would break her neck,” he remarks, staring down a terrified-but-mostly-just-impressed Meeo, frozen in place.
+“How much would you bet that I could kill this meatling by simply punching next to her, I would imagine the force of the displaced air would break her little neck,” he remarks, staring down a terrified-but-mostly-just-impressed Meeo, frozen in place.

 “Don’t you dare, Chaos.
 She didn’t mean it – she’s just a kid!”

 “And you will be next, old friend of mine,” Chaos says before turning to lock onto Meeo, “So, young lady.
 Any last words?”

-Meeo opens the scroll and stares at the symbol. “…No,” Meeo says, her hands trembling as she concentrates on the infantile drawing- just what does it mean?
+Meeo opens the scroll and stares at the symbol. “…I… No, I suppose it doesn’t matter anymore.
+You were never my friend.”
+Meeo says, her hands trembling as she concentrates on the infantile drawing- just what does it mean?

 Chaos flexes his elegant, horrifying black frame just before he throws his fist forward.
 Too late does Order regain the ability to make magic sigil-signs with her hand, required to cast the lengthy spell to forcefully teleport Chaos to some other place- anywhere but here.